spraakbanken/swell-project/Normalization_guidelines.md

 2. To obtain a separate, explicit representation of the corrections (that is, the target hypotheses).
 Such a representation is highly useful by allowing for many new types of search of the corpus.

-    * Finding occurrences of a construction that are missing in the sense that they could or should have been used, for example, when something that ought to have been expressed using a passive was not.
+    * Finding potential or missing occurrences of a construction in the sense that they could or should have been used, for example, when something that ought to have been expressed using a passive was not.

     * Finding cases of constructions in learner and corrected text that do not match, for example, when an adjective in the learner text corresponds to an adverb in the corrected text.